vcl/vcl/modules/material-style-inputs/README.md

 [Basic](/demo/example-basic.html)

-The label must float by adding the `vclMaterialFloatingLabel` if the input has any value or a placeholder
+The label must float by adding the `material-floating-label` if the input has any value or a placeholder

 [Floating](/demo/example-floating.html)

-A focused input must also have the `vclMaterialFocused` class
+A focused input must also have the `material-focused` class

 [Focused](/demo/example-focused.html)